Erica Garner Never Stopped Fighting

 When was the last time you saw your father?
 Do you remember the last interaction you had with him?

 On Father’s Day.
-I usually have get togethers in the summertime, a big barbecue.
+I usually have get-togethers in the summertime, a big barbecue.
 And it was Father’s Day.
 I was celebrating with him, with family.
 And I just remember him spending the day with his granddaughters on the swing.
 He even wanted his food brought to him there.
 By the swing.
 He just sat there and bonded with his two granddaughters.

 He was a family man.
 Like all the holidays, any type of events, he was always there.
 He always made sure you knew he supported you anyway he can.
 As far as arguments go, you wouldn’t hear a peep out of him.
 As long as his kids was happy, he was happy.